About Riverside FoundationBack to top

 The annual income from the trust’s investments enabled it to contribute grants to projects such as the Care and Repair Special Fund – designed to provide small grants for minor property adaptations for older, vulnerable, low income homeowners in Merseyside.
 In 2012, work began to update and modernise the charitable trust to enable it to provide benefit across the same areas as where the Riverside Group operates, and become a pro-actively managed fundraising body, raising funds from external grant-giving charitable trusts, corporate bodies and other donors.

-The current Trustees of the Riverside Foundation are: Susan Jee (Chair), Philip Raw, Philip Han, Paul Forster-Jones and Jo Kennefick.
+The current Trustees of the Riverside Foundation are: Susan Jee (Chair), Barbara Guile, Jo Kennefick and Linda Wright.

 Riverside Foundation in numbers – 2016/17Back to top

 5,500 people or households received support from the Riverside Foundation’s projects.

 £2.5million cash gained through benefits, trust funds and switching energy providers.

 397 people received grants through our two hardship funds (Helping Hands supports people with furniture, white good, fuel top-ups etc; the HIA Special Fund provides grants to elderly, vulnerable and disabled homeowners).